OE-jimvanoosten/mmrotate-OE/GET_STARTED.md

 ### mmdetection

-- Many classes in `mmrotate-OE` inherit from `mmdetection`.
+- Some modules in `mmrotate-OE` inherit from `mmdetection`, such as the ResNet-50 backbone.
 These classes are located in:
   `/home/jim.vanoosten/miniconda3/envs/hrod/lib/python3.7/site-packages/mmdet`

 ### mmcv